bashbang/cloudops/patroni-gold-golddr/README.md

 helm upgrade --install --namespace abc123-dev -f values-gold.yaml patroni .
 # Login into Openshift GoldDR Cluster
 oc login --token=sha256~{redacted} --server=https://api.golddr.devops.gov.bc.ca:6443
-# deoploy GoldDR helm chart
+# deploy GoldDR helm chart
 helm upgrade --install --namespace abc123-dev -f values-gold.yaml patroni .
 ```

 ## Things we learned and why we did stuff.
 # Docker
-We originaly created a custom docker file for use that included OCP cli toolset as well as a psql client, however we didn't want to have to manage all of that so we used stock off the shelf BC Gov't images for both and interwove the iamges.
+We originally created a custom docker file for use that included OCP cli tool-set as well as a psql client, however we didn't want to have to manage all of that so we used stock off the shelf BC Gov't images for both and interwove the images.
 More details below.

 # Patroni Configmaps
 Patroni generally makes its own configmap for storing the Leader and Patroni config.
 This is defined in the DCS section.
 We opted to generate our own configmap of the same name through the Helm template.
 I did this for the sole purpose of giving control of those configmap assets to helm.
-It bothered me that when I did a helm delete that these assests were left behind and caused a conflict on future helm installs.
+It bothered me that when I did a helm delete that these assets were left behind and caused a conflict on future helm installs.
 This of course would not be an issue in a normal course of deployment, only really during development.
 However it's still tidy and can come in handy on a fallback after a failover occurs.

 # Job Pod
 There's a "Job" pod created that runs only on "helm install" and only runs on GoldDR that rewrites the configmap for patroni.
 This is done because at helm install time a custom BCGov't api called Transport Service Claim (TSC) is use to produce a Transport Service (TS).
 [Here's further details on how to setup](https://beta-docs.developer.gov.bc.ca/set-up-tcp-connectivity-on-private-cloud-openshift-platform/).
 The patroni config on GoldDR needs the port that this service runs on.
 We can only get it at runtime, not at Helm-time so the job was created to manage this update.
 Further details are commented in the helm chart.
 The TS is a service running on Gold (and GoldDR) that acts as a tunnel by Patroni to send WAL data allowing GoldDRs cluster (which is a standby_cluster) to keep the PSQL data in sync.
 It remains as readonly until some action is take to promote the "Standby Leader" to "Leader".